centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-oracle-ucp-jmx.md

 ## Prerequisites

-Please install jolokia agent on your JVM [Jolokia download page](https://jolokia.org/download.html).
+Please install the Jolokia agent on your JVM: [Jolokia download page](https://jolokia.org/download.html).
 Ask to your admin to deploy it and give you the URL.

 ## Setup